 With this theme in place, I can now weigh every new decision and opportunity against it.

-If I have a new business opportunity that can make me an extra $25,000 a month but will require an extra 40 hours of work each week, then I know that the opportunity is not congruent with what I truly desire for 2018.
+If I have a new business opportunity that can make me an extra $25,000 a month but will require an extra 40 hours of work each week; then I know that the opportunity is not congruent with what I truly desire for this year.

-Conversely, if I have an opportunity that will help me make an extra $25,000 a month passively after 90 days of grinding (e.g. launching a new online course, book or business opportunity), then I know that ultimately, the opportunity will help push the needle forward in 2018 even if it might take me away from a freedom based lifestyle in the short run.
+Conversely, if I have an opportunity that will help me make an extra $25,000 a month passively after 90 days of grinding (e.g. launching a new online course, book or business opportunity), then I know that ultimately, the opportunity will help push the needle forward this year even if it might take me away from a freedom based lifestyle in the short run.

 Now it’s your turn.

-What theme are you going to set for 2018?
+What theme are you going to set for this year?

 Will you focus on your health?
 On rebuilding the foundations of your personal growth?
 Your marriage?

-Write it down and leave a comment below to let me know what your theme will be in 2018.
+Write it down and leave a comment below to let me know what your theme will be this year.

 Clear the Clutter: Reviewing the Last 12 Months & The Lessons You Learned